Skip to main content

 • Retinal migraines are a rare type of retinal disease that cause temporary vision changes in one eye.

-• Many people who experience migraines have vision changes (or auras).
-A migraine with aura is not the same as a retinal migraine.
+• Many people who get migraines have vision changes called auras.
+But a migraine with aura isn’t the same as a retinal migraine.

-• Retinal migraines aren’t treated the same way as classic migraines.
+• Retinal migraines are treated differently than classic migraines.
 Calcium channel blockers are a treatment option for people with frequent retinal migraines.

-Migraines are a painful and disruptive neurologic condition.
-Many people who have migraines experience auras.
+Migraines are a painful neurologic condition.
+Many people who have migraines also experience auras.
 Auras are sensory experiences that can include vision changes.

 What is a retinal migraine?

-A retinal migraine is a rare condition that affects the retina.
-The retina is the back of the eye.
-Its job is to send light signals to the brain so that people can see images.
+A retinal migraine is a rare condition that affects your retina.
+The retina is the back of your eye.
+Its job is to send light signals to your brain so people can see images.

 • Partial or complete loss of vision in one eye

-• A large blind spot (scotoma) in one eye
+• A large blind spot (called a scotoma) in one eye

 • Flashing or twinkling lights in one eye

-As you might have guessed based on its name, people also experience headaches with these vision changes.
-The headache might start at the same time as the vision changes or up to 1 hour later.
+As you might guess from the name, people with retinal migraines also have headaches along with these vision changes.
+The headache may start at the same time as the vision changes or up to 1 hour later.

 Are retinal migraines and migraines with aura the same thing?

-Retinal migraine and migraine with aura are not the same thing.
-But they are both types of migraine
+Retinal migraine and migraine with aura aren’t the same thing.
+But they’re both types of migraine

 Classic migraines with auras are much more common than retinal migraines.
-Only 1 out of every 200 people who get migraines experience retinal migraines.
+Only 1 out of every 200 people experience retinal migraines.

-But about ⅓ of people who get migraines experience classic auras with vision symptoms like:
+But about 1 out of 3 people with classic migraines experience visual auras.
+Visual auras cause symptoms like:

 • Small blind spots with bright colors or jagged lines around the edges